-Construction of the new recreation center, senior center and theatre is now underway!
-The project is slated to continue through 2020, with a tentative opening in late 2021.
-This new facility will replace the current 44-year-old building.
-This project is part of the larger Civic Center Master Plan.
+Construction of the new recreation center, senior center and theatre is now complete!
+The facility opened on Saturday, October 9th, 2021 and is part of the larger Civic Center Master Plan.

 CHECK OUT THE CONSTRUCTION CAM

 The new 87,887-square-foot facility and surrounding area features:

 - 335-seat Parsons Theatre

 - Senior Center